trikit/trikit/doc/source/quickstart.rst

 If ``sel`` is a Series or numpy ndarray, a check will first be made to ensure the LDFs have the requiste number of elements.
 The provided LDFs should not include a tail factor.
-If a tail factor is included with the loss development factor array, it will be ignored.
-The value associated with the ``tail`` parameter will be appended to the provided LDF array.

 Next, reserves are estimated with the chain ladder along with an external set of LDFs using the same loss reserve database subset (``grcode=1767`` and ``lob="commauto"``)::